waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## A. Tool Status
 - **`gem_pathfinder_v2` Status (Fixed):** The tool's logic has been corrected multiple times based on system feedback from Victory Road 1F.
   - It no longer incorrectly treats defeated trainers as impassable obstacles.
-  - Its elevation logic now correctly allows stepping down from 'elevated_ground' to 'ground', a map-specific exception crucial for navigation.
+  - Its elevation logic now correctly enforces strict elevation rules, as the hypothesis of a map-specific exception was proven false by game feedback.
   - The tool is reliable for finding existing paths but cannot be used to solve puzzles that require altering the map layout (e.g., moving boulders).
 - **`boulder_puzzle_solver` Status (Fixed):** The tool's critical design flaw has been addressed.
 It no longer treats non-target boulders as impassable walls, which should allow it to solve complex, multi-boulder puzzles.
 This fix needs to be tested on the next applicable puzzle.